 To grant an auditing firm a contract, a team must first agree on the audit’s parameters and scope.
 Before testing can begin, the audit’s criteria must first be set.
 Auditors can start testing individual smart contract components after defining the audit’s goals to make sure each feature works as it should.
 Following this, auditors test more extensive portions of the contract and examine the code using automated bug selection methods.
 Before the final report is released, the team receives the results of a manual code review for corrections.

 Why is Smart Contracts Audit Important?

-Hacking smart contracts for vulnerabilities has been havoc in the crypto space for some time.
+Hacking smart contracts by exploiting vulnerabilities has been creating havoc in the crypto space for some time.
 From the DAO hack to the polynetwork attack and the recent NOMAD fraud, the list is never-ending.
 Every year we lose billions of dollars worth of crypto to smart contract exploits.

 Once deployed, smart contracts are immutable; you cannot change your code after placing it on a blockchain network.

 In contrast to other programs, smart contracts typically involve finances.
 Every time a function runs, it is recorded as a transaction on the blockchain involving gas consumption.
 Thus, a faulty smart contract will not only be unable to fix after deployment, but the errors allow hackers to steal crypto stored in it.
 As a result, we require a bug-free smart contract, and the audit provides the required solution.